 • Try to have a static background.
 You should be the most dazzling thing in the picture!

-• Make sure you are well lit and that if you’re outside the sun is on your face, not behind your head.
+• Make sure you are well lit.
+If you’re outside the sun is on your face, not behind your head to stop any shadows.
+Standing in front of a window can help make sure the lighting is perfect.

 • Look happy!
 This is not a government-issued ID we’re talking about.
 In many instances this will be your first introduction to some people.
 Wouldn’t you greet them with a smile in real life?